 Real, inner confidence comes from internal self-esteem.
 It’s a place where you are really sure of yourself and happy with yourself to the point where you don’t have to artificially inflate yourself or try and put others down.
-This is a place where you’re comfortable to be around and people like being around you.
+This is a place where you’re comfortable to be around and people like being around you. –Career Attraction

-It is pretty unfortunate to have all the qualifications for the job and miss it because you could not speak firmly.
+It is pretty unfortunate to have all the qualifications for the job and miss it because you cannot speak firmly.
 Remember, you are the best person to talk about yourself with because no one knows you better than yourself.

 When the interviewer asks what makes you unique, treat that question as a chance to show everyone how gifted you are.
 Speak with confidence and grace as you show the interviewer what makes you who you are and why you will be a great addition to the team.
-Nobody wants a shy person to work with, especially when the role involves interaction with people.
+Nobody wants a shy person to work with, especially when interacting with people.

 There is nothing as dull as a long and vague answer, and it should never be an answer to what makes you unique.
 If you give a boring answer to that question, the interviewer has already formed an unpleasant opinion about you.

 Preparing for the interview questions before the interview helps you have structured answers for the questions and keeps you on track.
-Now that you know what makes you unique is a common interview question, make a point of rehearsing the question before the interview.
+Now that you know what makes you unique is a common interview question make a point of rehearsing the question before the interview.

 Come up with up to four solid traits that will catch the interviewer’s attention and tie a few examples to each one of them.
 Try to pick instances that do not need too much detail to make sense.
 The shorter the story, the easier it will be for the interviewer to understand.

-7. Mix Hard and Soft Skills
+Sample Answer #7: Mix Hard and Soft Skills

 You could be an excellent software engineer, but your skills are less valuable if you cannot work well with others.
 That means you will not be able to work on team projects, which could be what the employer wants.

 Talk about the hard skills that show you know what to do, but also include a few soft skills like communication and team player to win the employer’s heart.
-Remember that the hard skills might get you through the door, but the soft skills are what will keep you on the job.
+Remember that hard skills might get you through the door, but soft skills are what will keep you on the job.